jundalisay/spblist/content/en/research/pythagoras/life2/part-4.md

 At each of these we should consider our past actions, and those that are to come.
 We should require of ourselves an account of our past deeds, while of the future we should have a providential care.
 Therefore he advised everybody to repeat to himself the following verses before he fell asleep:

-        "Nor suffer sleep to close thine eyes
-        Till thrice thy acts that day thou hast run o'er;
+> Nor suffer sleep to close thine eyes till thrice thy acts that day thou hast run o'er; How slipt?
-        How slipt?
 What deeds?
-What duty left undone?"
+What duty left undone?

 On rising:

-        "As soon as ere thou wakest, in order lay
-        The actions to be done that following day"
+> As soon as ere thou wakest, in order lay.
+The actions to be done that following day

 41. He advised above all things to speak the truth, for this alone deifies men.